makaronma/babel-plugin-twrnc-extract/README.md

 # babel-plugin-twrnc-extract

 This plugin let you use className in your React Native project with twrnc.

+Try out the example app [here](https://github.com/makaronma/babel-plugin-twrnc-extract/tree/main/example).

 ## Usage
 ```tsx